martinstreicher/session_service/README.md

 * Ascribe a _unique user identifier_ (or _UUID_) to every visitor of a site.

-	Combined with Javascript embedded in a collection of sites, the UUID can track the visitor across sites.)
+	Combined with a modicum of client-side Javascript, the UUID can track the visitor across a collection of sites.

 * Create a credential given an email address and password (via the separate Authentication Service).